wangzlab/COPD_multiomics/4-Multi-Omic Integration/README.md

 Output: 1_metagenome-combined.gct, 1_metagenome-fdr-pvalues.gct, 1_metagenome-parameters.gct, 1_metagenome-scores.gct (Both 1_metagenome-scores.gct and 1_metagenome-combined.gct contain the module-level metagenome profile)
 ```

-The 6,678 KOs were aggregated to 461 KEGG modules.

 Dimensionality reduction for metabolomic data was performed using WGCNA.

 ```